28 and Me

 Pritschet L., Santander T., Taylor C., Layher E., Yu S., Miller M.B., Grafton S.T., Jacobs E.G. (2020) Functional reorganization of brain networks across the human menstrual cycle.
 NeuroImage.

-Fitzgerald M., Pritschet L., Santander T., Grafton S.T., Jacobs E.G. (In press) Cerebellar network organization across the human menstrual cycle.
+Fitzgerald M., Pritschet L., Santander T., Grafton S.T., Jacobs E.G. (2021) Cerebellar network organization across the human menstrual cycle.
 Scientific Reports

 Mueller J., Pritschet L., Santander T., Taylor C., Grafton S.T. *Jacobs E.G., *Carlson J.M.
-(In press) Dynamic community detection reveals transient reorganization of functional brain network subcommunities across a female menstrual cycle.
+(2021) Dynamic community detection reveals transient reorganization of functional brain network subcommunities across a female menstrual cycle.
 Network Neuroscience *Co-senior authors

 Supported by the Rutherford B. Fett Fund.